 Sometimes, we just need to talk with someone who believes in us, sees our potential, holds us accountable to do the things we say we will do, never lets us give up on ourselves and has only our best interests at heart.
 That is where Coaching is the perfect fit.

 My career path was a winding road.
 After high school, I made the decision not to go to college.
 I had no plans, no goals and no clue about what I wanted to do with my life.
-I always did well at whatever job I took and managed to get promoted several times, but my career had no real direction.
+Whatever job I took, I always did well and got promoted several times, but my career had no real direction.
 I have worked for many different types of companies, including real estate, retail, food service corporations and high tech national and international companies in administration, human resources, customer support and as department manager.

-I enrolled in college a few years after my parents passed and studied psychology.
+A few years after my parents passed, I enrolled in college and studied psychology.
 Over the year that followed, I put my college education on pause, but took classes whenever I could.
-I owned my own portrait/wedding photography business for about 12 years.
+For about 12 years, I owned my own portrait and wedding photography business.

 I still had a deep passion for helping others, so I closed my portrait studio and went back to school.
-I was certified as a Personal Coach in 2010.
+In 2010, I was certified as a Personal Coach.
 I continue to read books and participate in study programs that keep me up to date on the latest information regarding coaching, and how the human mind works.

 I’m sharing this with you, because I want you to know that I am not perfect.
 Low self-esteem played a huge role in my bad decisions when it came to choosing romantic partners.
 Despite my messed-up start in adulthood, I eventually managed to create a life for myself that is far better than I ever imagined possible for me.
 At this time, I have been with my husband for for over 28 years.
 I couldn’t ask for a more loving, fulfilling relationship.